Psychology, Accelerated Master’s Degree

 - During the junior or senior year, eligible students should meet with their Undergraduate Advisor and the Director of Graduate Studies of their chosen Master’s degree program to develop an AGD plan of study.
-This form is available from the Graduate College office or www.marshall.edu/graduate-council.files/2012/11/AMDPlanofStudy.pdf.
-Any changes to the AGD plan of study must be approved by the Undergraduate Advisor and Director of Graduate Studies in writing to the Dean of the Graduate College.
+Any changes to the AGD plan of study must be approved by the undergraduate advisor and director of graduate studies in writing to the dean of the college.

-- The student’s acceptance into the AGD program is subject to the approval of the plan of study by the Dean of the Graduate College.
+- The student’s acceptance into the AGD program is subject to the approval of the plan of study by the dean of the college.

 - Students accepted into the AGD program should apply for admission to the chosen master’s degree program for the first semester after the bachelor’s degree is awarded.
 Applications should be submitted during the last semester of the senior year.

 Students must maintain a minimum GPA of 3.0 for all graduate credit toward their master’s degree program.